HSLU-IFZ-Competence-Center-Investments/GPT_for_Financial_Advice/README.md

 - Sentiment analysis should only be performed for variables not general answers

-- Enable input of different user api keys for different users
+- <s>Enable input of different user api keys for different users.</s> Handle the case if the given api key is not valid.

 - Create function, which handles both cases GPT/GPT and GPT/Human